kimroen/ember-cli-coffeescript/README.md

 `export default MyComponent`
 ```

-Luckily, all the blueprints included with ember-cli-coffeescript does this for you!
+Luckily, all the blueprints included with ember-cli-coffeescript do this for you!
 Which
-reminds me…
+leads to…

 #### Blueprints
 Run `ember help generate` to get a list of available blueprints.
 Use them by running `ember g <blueprint> <args>`.
 For instance, to generate the above component: